 Ute’s research explores (1) entrepreneurial well-being, stress and mental health, (2) culture and institutions, and (3) (3) social entrepreneurship.
 She publishes in leading journals such as the Journal of Management, Journal of International Business Studies (JIBS), Journal of Business Venturing (JBV), Entrepreneurship Theory & Practice (ETP), Management Science, Strategic Entrepreneurship Journal, Academy of Management Perspectives.
 Ute serves on the editorial boards of the Academy of Management Journal, Academy of Management Review, JBV and ETP.

-Her research has won multiple international awards and attracted over GBP 3 million of funding from the European Commission, the UK Government, UK research councils, charities and German government institutions; and has been featured in the media including the Financial Times, The Guardian, Wall Street Journal, Forbes, WIRED, BBC, AlJazeera, Bloomberg and others.
+Her research has won multiple international awards, attracted over £3 million in funding from the European Commission, the UK Government, UK research councils, charities and German government institutions; and has been featured in the media including the Financial Times, The Guardian, Wall Street Journal, Forbes, WIRED, BBC, AlJazeera, Bloomberg and others.